vonpessi/grouped-list/README.md

 # grouped-list
-grouped-list is a simple example where I practised a grouping URL's with Python.
+grouped-list is a simple example where I practised a grouping URLs with Python.
 ## Getting started
 Clone or download this repository
 ```